harmstonlab/otkwnt_embryo/scripts/R/README.md

 Contains user-defined, frequently used R functions that are too long to include individually in notebooks.
-Sourced in `notebooks`.
+Sourced in `analysis`.